Candlestick/TheWebWins/README.md

 ## What does that mean?

-Creating a unified way to control all the devices you want with one single master pc through a REST API or a visuall UI
+Creating a unified way to control all the devices you want with one single master pc through a REST API and a visuall UI in the browser of your choice.

 ## Why are you doing this?